WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Web Invariants and Attacks

 The Trusted Types draft~\cite[§5.1]{TrustedTypesDraft} includes a brief discussion of a similar attack in which cross-document import of nodes would bypass the enforcement of the policy.
 However, the current specification does not provide any solution and suggests that other mechanisms like \emph{Origin Policy}~\cite{OriginPolicyDraft} might be used to ensure that the same policy is deployed across the whole origin.
 Instead, we propose a different solution based on \emph{non-transferable} Trusted Types, and prove the correctness of our approach within our model in \autoref{sec:proof}.

-\subsubsection{Safe policy inheritance}
+\subsection{Safe policy inheritance}

-The Content Security Policy specification \cite[§7.8]{CSP} mandates that every document that is loaded from a local scheme must inherit a copy of the policies of the source browsing context, that is, the browsing context that was responsible for starting the navigation.
-This corresponds to the following invariant. \begin{invariant} Documents loaded from a local scheme inherit the policy of the source browsing context. \end{invariant}
+The Content Security Policy specification \cite[§7.8]{CSP} mandates that every document loaded from a local scheme must inherit a copy of the policies of the source browsing context, \ie, the browsing context that was responsible for starting the navigation.
+This corresponds to the following invariant. \begin{invariant}{I.7} Documents loaded from a local scheme inherit the policy of the source browsing context. \end{invariant}